friends-of-presta/security-advisories/_posts/2023-06-28-aicombinationsonfly.md

 ## Description

-Up to 0.3.0, a sensitive SQL calls in file `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `attributes` variables.
+Up to 0.3.0, a sensitive SQL call in `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `attributes` variables.

 ## CVSS base metrics